 With CIEE, you won’t simply visit Paris, you’ll live it.
-Through challenging language studies, volunteering work as an English teacher at a local school, and your relationship with the members of your host family, you’ll become part of a new community.
-A gap year abroad in Paris will give you the skills, and help you uncover the passion, to thrive wherever you’re headed next.
+Study at the Sorbonne, teach English at a local school, practice your language skills in local bistros and cafes, and become an integral part of a new community.
+A gap year abroad in Paris will give you the life skills to thrive wherever you’re headed next.

 The CIEE Difference